Axway/agent-sdk/docs/discovery/index.md

 }
 ```

-The handler receives following as parameter to the callback
+The handler receives the following as parameters to the callback
 - Event type:  specifies the type of operation on the API server resource("CREATED", "UPDATED", "DELETED" and "SUBRESOURCEUPDATED")
 - Event Metadata: holds the following metadata associated with the event
   - WatchTopicID: ID of the subscribed watch topic resource
-  - WatchTopicSelfLink: Self link to subscribed WatchTopic API server resource
+  - WatchTopicSelfLink: Self link to the subscribed WatchTopic API server resource
   - SequenceID: Sequence identifier for the event
-  - Subresource: Holds the name of the sub resource updated when event type is "SUBRESOURCEUPDATED"
+  - Subresource: Holds the name of the sub resource updated when the event type is "SUBRESOURCEUPDATED"
-- Resource Instance: The API server resources
+- Resource Instance: The API server resource

-The agent specific implementation can use the following method in agent package to register an event handler
+The agent specific implementation can use the following method in the agent package to register an event handler
 ```
 RegisterResourceEventHandler(name string, resourceEventHandler handler.Handler)
 ```